How do I use Message Logs?Follow

 - In the top navigation bar, select Insights and click Messaging.

-Note: If you’re unable to view Messaging Insights, please ensure that your user has Messaging Insights permissions enabled.
+Note: If you’re unable to view this page, please ensure that you have Messaging Insights permissions enabled.

-- You may refine your search for Message Logs using the following parameters:
+- From here you may refine your search for Message Logs using the following parameters:

 - From Date